JohnnyTheG/AutoRefs/README.md

 ![alt text](https://user-images.githubusercontent.com/20816598/35009844-d597cf9a-faf8-11e7-918e-e569d4eb459c.png)

-The example script below shows a more advanced example where several different targets are used to specify where the required reference should be found.
+The example script below shows a more advanced example where several different target types are used to specify where the required reference should be found.
+This demonstrates each of the available target types and specifying multiple target types.

 ![alt text](https://user-images.githubusercontent.com/20816598/35009849-d790f826-faf8-11e7-9675-d3fbd95e8789.png)